narcolin/shelfmaster/README.md

 [![Build and deploy Node.js app to Azure Web App - shelfmaster-api](https://github.com/narcolin/shelfmaster/actions/workflows/main_shelfmaster-api.yml/badge.svg)](https://github.com/narcolin/shelfmaster/actions/workflows/main_shelfmaster-api.yml)

+## Product Vision
+The Shelf Master is for anyone and everyone who needs to keep track of their meals and make sure they have enough food to last.
+The Shelf Master is an inventory application that allows users to easily add or remove items from their tally.
+Unlike the other pantry tracker apps, our product creatively formats the items into food group categories (ie: grains, proteins, vegetables, etc.).

 ## VS Code Linter/Code Styler Checker Setup
 ### Prerequisites